dragonofmercy/cs2-customradio/README.md

+> [!WARNING]
+> The project has been merged with https://github.com/dragonofmercy/cs2modding

 This repository contains mods that offer minor quality-of-life improvements over the base game of Cities: Skylines II.

 **Disclaimer: These modifications are highly experimental.
 Your game may crash more frequently, and your save files could be corrupted.**